Skip to content

 Surprisingly, it has virtual servers in India and even 12 virtual servers in China!
 Finally, its African coverage is among the best out there, as it has servers in the UAE, Israel (it is one of the best VPNs you can get for Israel), Morocco, Nigeria, and many other countries.

-Overall, CyberGhost has one of the most extensive server networks that’s very hard to beat.
+Overall, CyberGhost has one of the most extensive server networks, which is very hard to beat.

 Customer support of CyberGhost and NordVPN is more than good.
 Both providers are renowned for their 24/7 live chat support that is fast to respond and very helpful.
 Needless to say, you’ll get a response in less than 15 seconds on average, which is pretty fast even for live chat support.